Determining representative states

 Implementation in SymBasis.jl

-To obtain the representative for an arbitrary state (and associated normalization information), use representative from SymBasis.Bases.
+To obtain the representative for an arbitrary state (and the associated representative coefficient), use representative from SymBasis.Bases.
 It takes a state and a symmetry group and returns the corresponding representative data used to build symmetry-resolved matrix elements.

-For example, if you have a state $\lvert \downarrow \uparrow \uparrow \downarrow \rangle$ in a spin-1/2 chain with total magnetization symmetry ($S^z=0$ sector) and translational symmetry ($k=0$ sector), you can find its representative state and normalization factor as follows:
+For example, if you have a state $\lvert \downarrow \uparrow \uparrow \downarrow \rangle$ in a spin-1/2 chain with total magnetization symmetry ($S^z=0$ sector) and translational symmetry ($k=0$ sector), you can find its representative state and representative coefficient as follows:

 using SymBasis.DigitBase